-18 The lower South Beach watershed is situated generally in the vicinity of Olympia Boulevard and 19 McLaughlin Street.
-A large open water pond is the main hydrologic feature of the lower 20 watershed.
-Under existing conditions, the 10-year design storm indicates that street flooding 21 occurs (NYCDEP 2013).
+The lower South Beach watershed is situated generally in the vicinity of Olympia Boulevard and McLaughlin Street.
+A large open water pond is the main hydrologic feature of the lower watershed.
+Under existing conditions, the 10-year design storm indicates that street flooding occurs (NYCDEP 2013).

-23 3.2.3 Water Quality
+3.2.3 Water Quality

-25 Overview.
+Overview.
 Under existing conditions, pollutants that enter the local waterways in turn flow to the Lower Bay.
-These pollutants can include organic matter, which can increase the biochemical 26 27 oxygen demand (BOD) within the water column and reduce the dissolved oxygen (DO) 28 concentrations.
+These pollutants can include organic matter, which can increase the biochemical oxygen demand (BOD) within the water column and reduce the dissolved oxygen (DO) concentrations.
 This can then stress natural communities.
 Organic matter can also cause an increase in coliform bacteria, and nutrients.
-Although nutrients such as nitrogen and phosphorus 29 30 are essential to the growth of phytoplankton and act as a base for supporting higher tropic levels, in excess concentrations these nutrients can result in a condition known as eutrophication.
-This 31 can result in phytoplankton blooms, including nuisance algal forms, which further depresses DO 32 33 levels in water bodies.
-With large stormwater runoff volumes that are not attenuated in any way, as under current conditions, more of these pollutants coming from rooftops, lawns, roadway 34 surfaces and other urban areas are transported directly to local streams and ultimately to the 35 36 Lower Bay.
+Although nutrients such as nitrogen and phosphorus are essential to the growth of phytoplankton and act as a base for supporting higher tropic levels, in excess concentrations these nutrients can result in a condition known as eutrophication.
+This can result in phytoplankton blooms, including nuisance algal forms, which further depresses DO levels in water bodies.
+With large stormwater runoff volumes that are not attenuated in any way, as under current conditions, more of these pollutants coming from rooftops, lawns, roadway surfaces and other urban areas are transported directly to local streams and ultimately to the Lower Bay.
 There are also the erosive forces of unmanaged runoff which leads to sedimentation in local waterbodies (NYCDEP 2013).
-37

 Oakwood Beach (Drainage Areas A and B).
-Many water bodies in the Oakwood Beach area 39 are small, and as a result, many are not classified by NYSDEC.
-For unclassified streams and 40 ponds there are no legally mandated water quality goals.
-In the inland part of the watershed, 41 there are no classified water bodies.
-In the lower Watershed, all three branches of Oakwood 42 43 Beach Creek are classified as I/C or C (NYSDEC water quality standard ratings are defined in the text box).
-In general, activities in these designated waters cannot degrade water quality, 44 introduce new contaminants or reduce flow or oxygen concentrations to a level that impairs the 45 designated functions.
+Many water bodies in the Oakwood Beach area are small, and as a result, many are not classified by NYSDEC.
+For unclassified streams and ponds there are no legally mandated water quality goals.
+In the inland part of the watershed, there are no classified water bodies.
+In the lower Watershed, all three branches of Oakwood Beach Creek are classified as I/C or C (NYSDEC water quality standard ratings are defined in the text box).
+In general, activities in these designated waters cannot degrade water quality, introduce new contaminants or reduce flow or oxygen concentrations to a level that impairs the designated functions.
 The Lower Bay is classified as SB.

-46 surface water bodies of the inland 4 5 watershed.
-The streams in the lower watershed are small and, as a result, many 6 are not classified for water quality 7 8 standards or goals.
-The Main Channel and 9 the East and West Branches of New Creek 10 are classified as I/C or C. The Lower Bay is classified as SB.
-Activities proposed 11 12 within these designated water bodies cannot degrade water quality, introduce 13 new contaminants or diminish flows or 14 oxygen concentrations such that it impairs 15 16 or compromises the function or intended 17 use of the water body.
+New Creek (Drainage Area C).
+In the inland part of the watershed, the ponds at the Richmond County Country Club and Reeds Basket are either unclassified or listed as Class B water bodies by the NYSDEC.
+Under existing conditions, there are no known water quality issues in the surface water bodies of the inland watershed.
+The 4 5 streams in the lower watershed are small and, as a result, many are not classified for 6 water quality standards or goals.
+The Main 7 8 Channel and the East and West Branches of 9 New Creek are classified as I/C or C. The 10 Lower Bay is classified as SB.
+Activities proposed within these designated water 11 12 bodies cannot degrade water quality, introduce new contaminants or diminish 13 14 flows or oxygen concentrations such that it impairs or compromises the function or 15 16 intended use of the water body.